markdoc/docs/pages/docs/render.md

 renderers.html(RenderNode | RenderNode[]) => mixed
 ```

 Markdoc supports HTML rendering out-of-the-box.
-Try HTML rendering out yourself in the [developer playground](/sandbox?mode=html).

 To render HTML, first create a render tree from your content by calling `transform`:

 {% markdoc-example %}